-The value of customer satisfaction cannot be ignored, and customer surveys are an effective means of ensuring client retention.
-After all, it costs less to keep a happy client than it does to replace one.
+The value of customer satisfaction cannot be ignored and customer surveys are an effective means of ensuring client retention.
+After all, it costs less to keep a client happy than it does to replace one.
 The use of a customer survey does more than measure customer satisfaction; it serves as a useful tool that provides business leaders and management with real ways to:

 - Increase profits;

 - Make solid policy and procedure decisions based on real numbers; and

 Successful businesses start with the customer, and customer surveys give business leaders the power to discover what customers want.

 How Customer Surveys Maximize Profits

 Loyal clients are the key ingredients in the 80/20 rule, where 80 percent of profits come from 20 percent of your clients.
 A properly designed and implemented customer survey program easily tracks the responses of your most valuable clients (the 20 percent) versus others.
 These responses help industry leaders focus on product and service enhancements within a demographic, a region, or the entire client base.

 Customer Survey Results Lead to Product and Service Enhancements